Serious Offenders FAQs

 Victims of Serious Offenders

-Victims of Serious Offenders can attend public review hearings and, if they wish, address their submission directly to the panel members in the courtroom.
+Victims of Serious Offenders can attend public review hearings and, if they wish, address their submission directly to the Authority panel members in the courtroom.

 Phone: (02) 8688 6833